 Researchers are running studies to find better treatments for children with neuroblastoma.
 They are looking for the best combinations of chemotherapy medicines and ways to use radiation and transplants with better results.
 They are also looking for new types of cancer treatments.

-Dr. Julie R. Park serves on the COG neuroblastoma committees.
-They aim to understand how the disease works, develop new treatment programs and reduce later effects of the disease and treatments.
+Dr. Julie R. Park leads the COG neuroblastoma committee’s efforts to understand how the disease works, develop new treatment programs and reduce later effects of the disease and treatments.

 Your child's doctor will talk with you in detail about any new treatment that might be a match for your child.
 Then you can decide whether you want to try this option.